 What is the difference between strength and power?

 When it comes to strength and power, the two are often confused.
 With many terms such as starting strength, speed-strength, strength-speed, static strength, and force development and power, it is easy to understand why confusion can occur.

 At Nathan DeMetz Personal Training we simplify things by offering singular definitions for strength and muscular power here.

 Strength-moving weight or some other form of resistance at a slow pace or holding said resistance in a static position.

 Power-moving an object with speed.

 The definitions alone may not provide enough clarity.
-To help you understand more about power versus strength, here are examples of each.
+To help you understand more about power versus and muscular strength vs power alone, here are examples of each.

 Examples of strength